solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 ---
 title: "Building External Auth Plugins"
 weight: 7
-description: Guidelines and best practices for developing and configuring Go plugins to extend Gloo's ext auth server
+description: Guidelines and best practices for developing and configuring Go plugins to extend Gloo Edge's ext auth server
 ---

 In the [**Plugin Auth** guide]({{% versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth" %}})
-we showed how easy it is to extend Gloo with custom authentication logic using Go plugins.
+we showed how easy it is to extend Gloo Edge with custom authentication logic using Go plugins.
 That guide uses a [plugin](https://github.com/solo-io/ext-auth-plugin-examples/tree/master/plugins/required_header) that has already been built and published, and primarily focuses on giving an overview of the plugin development workflow.